tinmarino/try/speech.md

 ## Comparision

 Astronomers call that walk "Fitting".
-Computerist call it: "artificial intelligence".
+Computerists call it: "artificial intelligence".
 Where going down the slope of weights of a "neuronal" network is referred as "Training".

 Musicians say: "Tune",